-Citizens of the US and Mexico can apply to enter Canada under the North American Free Trade Act (NAFTA) Exemption – Appendix 1603.D.1 which allows business professionals to qualify for a temporary work permit without obtaining a positive Labour Market Opinion (LMO) from Service Canada.
-Under NAFTA, professionals will normally be issued a one-year temporary work permit.
-Extensions may then be granted in one-year increments, although the situation should normally continue to be “temporary”.
+Citizens of the US and Mexico whose occupations are found on the list of Professionals in Appendix 1603.D.1 of the North American Free Trade Act (NAFTA) may apply to enter Canada as a Business Visitor.
+This exemption allows business professionals to qualify for a temporary work permit without first obtaining a positive Labour Market Impact Assessment (LMIA) from Service Canada as part of the International Mobility Program.
+Under NAFTA, the initial work permit for a professional could be issued for a duration of up to 3 years.
+Extensions may be granted, however IRCC must be satisfied that the employment is still “temporary”.
 Note that the longer the duration of a temporary stay, the greater the onus will be on the individual to satisfy Immigration Officials of temporary intent, especially when requesting an extension of status.

 Details on immigration process are found on our Immigration Process for Foreign Academics page.

 If you have any questions about the above process, please contact Faculty Relations at email@example.com.